White Cedar

 Habitat

-Common throughout Northwestern Ontario, the eastern white
+Common throughout Northwestern Ontario, northern part of Asia,

 cedar is most often associated with cool, moist, nutrient-rich sites,